Serious Sam Double D: Reception

 The writing received conflicting responses: Sterling called the humor "genuinely amusing", Onyett characterized it as "childish" but found it fitting for the game's tone, Sanchez described the writing as "pretty sharp and filled with genuine laugh-out-loud moments", and Mejia expressed general enjoyment.
-Conversely, Smith stated that the writing was bland, and the dialog unnecessary and "not amusing", Killham felt that its jokes "generally fall flat", and Hancock said that the humor was "very hit or miss, though it misses way more often".
+Conversely, Smith stated that the writing was bland and the dialog unnecessary and "not amusing", Killham felt that its jokes "generally fall flat", and Hancock said that the humor was "very hit or miss, though it misses way more often".
 Killham positively regarded the visual variety, while Stanton considered the animations "nice".
-However, Stanton also labeled Double D as "not a great-looking game" and Hancock criticized the visuals as "bordering on generic".
+However, Stanton also labeled Double D as "not a great-looking game", and Hancock criticized the visuals as "bordering on generic".
 Contrarily, Sanchez considered them "cool" and apt for the game.
-Stanton praised the sound design as effective, while Hancock labeled the music as "generic".
+Stanton praised the sound design as effective, while Hancock labeled the music "generic".
 Farquhar experienced "mushy and unresponsive" controls and input lag in Double D; long loading times and occasional frame rate issues were reported for the Xbox 360 version of XXL by others.